United Artists Records: Genres

-The label produced rock and roll and R&B hits from 1959 and into the 1960s by the Clovers, Marv Johnson, the Falcons, the Exciters, Patty Duke, the Delicates, Bobby Goldsboro, Jay and the Americans, and later Manfred Mann and the Easybeats.
-Berry Gordy placed a number of early Motown acts with United Artists, including Marv Johnson and Eddie Holland in 1959.
-Jerry Leiber and Mike Stoller were hired to produce artists signed to the label after they left Atlantic.
-These included the Exciters, Bobby Goldsboro, Jay and the Americans, the Clovers, and Mike Clifford.
-United Artists covered folk music when it added Gordon Lightfoot to its roster and easy listening with the addition of piano duo Ferrante & Teicher.
+From 1959, the label released rock and roll and R&B hits by the Clovers, Marv Johnson, the Falcons, the Exciters, Patty Duke, the Delicates, Bobby Goldsboro, Jay and the Americans, Manfred Mann, and the Easybeats.
+Berry Gordy placed a number of early Motown acts with United Artists, including Marv Johnson and Eddie Holland.
+Jerry Leiber and Mike Stoller were hired to produce The Exciters, Bobby Goldsboro, Jay and the Americans, the Clovers, and Mike Clifford.
+United Artists covered folk music when it added Gordon Lightfoot to its roster and easy listening with the addition of Ferrante & Teicher.

-United Artists' involvement with jazz was significant.
-The company hired Alan Douglas in 1960 to run its jazz division.
-Other producers were George Wein, Jack Lewis, and Tom Wilson.
+United Artists had a significant involvement with jazz.
+In 1960, Alan Douglas was hired to run the jazz division.
+Other producers included George Wein, Jack Lewis, and Tom Wilson.
 United Artists released jazz albums by Count Basie, Art Blakey, Ruby Braff, Betty Carter, Teddy Charles, Kenny Dorham, Mose Allison, Duke Ellington, Art Farmer, Bud Freeman, Curtis Fuller, Benny Golson, Billie Holiday, Milt Jackson, Dave Lambert, Booker Little, Howard McGhee, Gerry Mulligan, Oliver Nelson, Herb Pomeroy, Bill Potts, Zoot Sims, Rex Stewart, Billy Strayhorn, and the Modern Jazz Quartet.
 Many of the album covers were designed by Frank Gauna.